arbor-sim/arbor/doc/gs_single_cell.rst

 A single cell model
 ================================

 Building and testing detailed models of individual cells, then optimizing their parameters is usually the first step in building models with multi-compartment cells.
-Arbor supports a *single cell model* workflow for this purpose, which is a good way to introduce Arbor's cell modeling concepts and approach.
+Arbor supports a *single cell model* workflow for this purpose, which is a good way to introduce Arbor's cell modelling concepts and approach.

 This guide will walk through a series of single cell models of increasing complexity.
-Links are provide to separate documentation that covers relevant topics in more detail.
+Links are provided to separate documentation that covers relevant topics in more detail.

 In an interactive Python interpreter, you can use ``help()`` on any class or function to obtain some documentation.
 E.g.: ``help(arbor.gap_junction_connection)`` will print :class:`this<arbor._arbor.gap_junction_connection>`.